 True friends are a rarity for some of us.
 When I talk of true friends, I am talking about unconditional love.
 You just know they are always there for you.
 No matter how far they live from you and no matter how long it has been since you’ve seen them, when you are together, it’s as if no time has passed.
 You are always connected.

 In turn, we introduced Richard to acting.
 He found a role in all the plays I wrote at that Burbank Church, SpiritWorks.
 The role he relished the most was Nonna in “The Spumoni Chronicles.”
-Yes, played Nonna, black dress and all.
+Yes, he played Nonna – gray wig, black dress and all.
 Richard had a thick British accent, so we kept him silent the whole night.
 He was only allowed to give the silent Nonna stare and use hand gestures.
 It was a fundraiser for the church and the opportunity to dance with Nonna added much to the funds.
 Everyone wanted to dance with Nonna/Richard.
 Richard kept that black dress for a long time, always hinting we should do the play again.
 We did one more time and he, as we say in theater, “chewed the scenery.”

 In 2012 when we called Richard and Joan, who now lived in North Carolina, and told them we were going to open a church on the Island of Kaua`i, they jumped in immediately as our Board of Trustees and gave us complete support.
 To this day, Richard was an Emeritus member of our Board.
 His wisdom and love carried us through the many tight spots in building a church.

 Richard is pure love.
 He loved this life and his wife Joan so much.
+He loved his family.
 He loved us.
 He was fun and he loved to eat.
 As a cook, I love cooking for people who love food – all food.
 Richard was one of those persons.
 We enjoyed eating together.
-We all roll away from the table at meals together.
+We’d all roll away from the table at our meals together.

 However, beyond everything, Richard loved the Science of Mind teaching.
 He embodied the deep meaning of the teaching and lived it.
 He didn’t pass through this life without suffering and loss, but he stayed true to what he knew.
 God is everything and he addressed all his experiences from that place.